-Regardless of how students arrange their courses in their first two semesters, all students will be expected to complete HIST 6381 Readings in Public History and six (6) hours of public history research or public history special topics courses, approved in consultation with the Public History Coordinator by the end of their first year.
+For full time students, the recommended timetable for this thirty (30) hour degree is as follows:First Year: Regardless of how students arrange their courses in their first year, all students will be expected to complete HIST 6381 Readings in Public History and six (6) hours of public history research or public history special topics courses, approved in consultation with the Public History Coordinator.
 The remaining courses will be chosen according to students’ individual program requirements and the available course offerings.
-Additionally, students should determine a topic for their M.A. theses during the first year of coursework.
+Additionally, students should determine a topic for their M.A. thesis.

-Regardless of how students arrange their courses in their first two years, we expect all students by the end of their second year to complete all coursework and defend their theses.
+Second Year: Complete remaining coursework, determine a thesis committee, write, and defend the thesis.
+We expect all students by the end of their second year to complete all coursework and defend their theses.